-Formic acid is the simplest carboxylic acid with a formula HCOOH or CH2O2.
+Formic acid is the simplest carboxylic acid with the formula HCOOH or CH2O2.
 The systematic IUPAC name of this product is Methanoic acid.

 Physical and Chemical properties

-One of the most common industrial uses of formic acid is in the production of leather.
+One of the most common industrial uses of formic acid is in the production of leather like methanol.
 Because it is so acidic, Methanoic acid. has proven itself to be perfect for use in this fashion.
-Although it is most frequently used in leather production, other industries currently use this substance in the process of dyeing and finishing textiles.
+Although it is most frequently used in leather production, other industries currently use this substance in the process of dying and finishing textiles.
 It is also commonly used as a coagulant in many rubber manufacturing processes.

 In addition to its use in the leather, textile and rubber industries, derivatives of CH2O2 have recently been developed to help fight slippery road conditions in countries such as Austria and Switzerland.
 These countries, which fight bitter winters and very dangerous roads, are now using formates, which are the salts that are derived from Methanoic acid.
 Not only are these formates more effective than traditional salt treatments, but they are also more environmentally friendly.
 When used properly, formates can greatly increase the gripping ability of otherwise slick surfaces, as well as promote the removal of these surfaces with machines and other technologies.

 Agriculture accounts for a very high percentage of this substance use worldwide.
 Because of its natural antibacterial properties, this substance has achieved very high use as both an antibacterial preservative and pesticide.
 In this industry, it is most commonly used as a food additive and is frequently added to animal feed and silage.
 When it is used in silage, it serves a dual function.
 In addition to providing a certain level of antibacterial support, this product actually allows silage to begin fermentation at a lower temperature, greatly reducing the overall time that it takes to produce while increasing the nutritional value of the finished product.